shrapple/pandas-challenge/README.md

 # pandas-challenge

-in this challege I searched, collected, organized, represented, and deciphered data from two csvfiles
+This challenge included searching, collecting, organizing and representing data from two csv files.